 You may be able to follow these instructions easily.
 However, many people find it much easier to learn it from a person, face to face, rather than from instructions.
 We often teach this and other techniques during therapy sessions.
 We recommend trying it for yourself but don’t give up if it seems too hard or seems not to work.
 Learning it face to face can be very much more effective.

 7-11 Breathing is just one step in helping towards mental and physical well-being.
 At in8 we have a range of techniques and resources (such as the in8 Cards well-being resource pack) so contact us now for more information about how we can help you.

 We also supply handy credit card sized reminders of this technique.
-Please contact us if you would like to buy some!
+Please visit this page if you would like to buy some!